Are you in the beginning stages of considering divorce and wondering how much does a divorce in Georgia cost?

 It really depends on the state of your relationship and how the divorce looks.

-The next most expensive divorce is a contested divorce.
+The next most expensive cost of divorce in Georgia is a contested divorce.

 How Much Is A Contested Divorce?

 A contested divorce basically encompasses most divorce types.

 This is when you and your spouse are battling it out about any issues.